 Prescription opioids & heroin

-The U.S. Drug Enforcement Agency (DEA) classifies opioids as Schedule I or II controlled substances, meaning they are highly addictive with a higher than usual potential for abuse and dependency.
+The U.S. Drug Enforcement Agency (DEA) classifies heroin as a Schedule I drug, which means it has no medical use.
+The DEA classifies many other opioids as Schedule II controlled substances.
+Schedule I and Schedule II controlled substances are highly addictive with a higher than usual potential for abuse and dependency.
 Opioids bind to the opioid receptors in the brain, blocking feelings of pain and producing a sense of calm.
-This class includes prescription narcotics, such as Percocet, Vicodin and OxyContin as well as the street drug heroin.
+This class includes prescription narcotics, such as Percocet, Vicodin and OxyContin.

 Symptoms of opioid withdrawal include: